Carlosf96/bankApp/README.md

 # A fullstack banking APP

-A basic banking app that consumes the Plaid api.
+A basic banking app that includes a frontend built on ReactJS and backend built with ExpressJS on NodeJS consumes the Plaid api.

 ## Installation